 Added to that, he also provides face-to-face and online support to encourage uptake of grants.

 Peter has made many visits to drought and bushfire affected areas in Victoria over the past two years.
 What has the mood been like?

 “Generally, farmers understand there’ll be tough times,” he states.
 “But now the cost of farming is making it much harder for them to battle through.
 In drought-affected areas, there’s been desperation about how long recovery will take, and in bushfire areas there’s fatigue due to the amount of time they’ve been battling fires, and then pain from the loss of livestock, fencing and fodder.

 “Fortunately, most farmers have a good community that has rallied around.
-Farmers have appreciated visits from me, Agriculture Minister Mary-Anne Thomas and Agriculture Victoria staff.
+Farmers have appreciated visits from me, Minister for Agriculture and Agriculture Victoria staff.
 They want government to understand what they’re going through, that the government understands their plight, is listening and is on their side.”

 Peter’s messages make sense to those in the bush because he’s “putting a farmer’s face and knowledge to what is normally delivered by government agencies.
 When you’ve experienced many of the same problems farmers are going through, it helps.
 So does speaking the same language and using a common sense approach.”

 He understands from lived experience the “not knowing when it’s going to rain so the grass or crops will grow again, the financial struggle that follows two, three or more years after drought, and the issue of rebuilding stock numbers.

 “Key challenges are quickly getting income stream for farmers to help build optimism.”